Skip to content

 Rebooting a Server from the Invapi Control Panel

-You can then check the current server status using the Power Status button; the response will be displayed on the screen:
+After that, you can check the current status of the server using the button Power Status; the response will be displayed on the screen:

 If the server cannot be managed remotely, a different set of buttons will be offered: